Google Panda Update/Integration?

-Over the past weekend we have been noting some ranking changes for ourselves and our clients, and there has been much speculation and expectation of a Penguin algorithm update to be made early in the New Year.
-The changes that have been made have been causing a lot of attention, but it now appears that the update was nothing to do with Google Penguin after all.
+Following much speculation of a Penguin algorithm update to be made early in the New Year the potential changes made have been causing a lot of attention, but it now appears that the update was nothing to do with Google Penguin after all.

-This update/integration of Panda in the core search algorithm can affect the rankings of your website, and for this reason it is important that you monitor your website’s search rankings over the coming weeks.
-At the current moment it can be hard to identify whether or not Panda is the true cause for search ranking changes, as it has only just began with the roll out and it’s best to let the situation stabilise before you attempt to address any issues you think you might have.
-Chances are, any changes in rankings may have absolutely nothing to do with any update named after an animal.
+- The update/integration of Panda in the core search algorithm which can affect the rankings of your website, and for this reason, is important that you monitor your website’s search rankings over the coming weeks.
+Currently, it can be hard to identify whether or not Panda is the true cause for the fluctuations in the search rankings, as it's only just begun the rollout and it’s best to let the situation stabilise before you attempt to address any issues you think may have occurred.

-The new update takes a step towards a better Google Search and we are in favour of the changes Google is making.
-This update will make it easier for high quality websites to rank higher in the search results, and we are all in favour of a higher quality internet.
-The work that we focus on for our own brands, and our clients revolves around high quality content, so this update should only be a boost in results.
+- The new update takes a step forward towards a better Google Search and we are in favour of the changes Google are making.
+This update is predicted to make it easier for high-quality websites to rank higher within the search results - and we're sure we are all in favour of a higher quality internet.
+The work that we focus on for our own brands, and our clients revolves around high-quality content, so this update should only be a boost in results.

-Google Panda focuses on penalising sites that have low quality content, or are just in general a low quality website.
-Google Penguin is designed to penalise and bring down websites that break Google’s Webmaster guidelines and use black hat SEO techniques to try and manipulate the algorithms to rank higher up on the search engines.
-The general idea behind both algorithms sounds very similar, and both aim to get the high quality sites and content at the top of search results but both approach the matter in a different way.
+- Google Panda focuses on penalising sites that have low-quality content, or are just, in general, a low-quality website.
+Google Penguin is designed to penalise and bring down websites that break Google’s Webmaster guidelines and use black hat SEO techniques to try and manipulate the algorithms to rank higher within the search result pages.
+The general idea behind both algorithms sounds very similar, and both aimed to get the high-quality sites and content at the top of search results.
 Panda focuses on on-page content, and Penguin focuses primarily on backlinks to your website.